KeigoAlexTanaka/node-express-routes-lesson/README.md

 app.use('/quotes', quoteRoutes);
 ```

 We can create and import as many routes as we want.

+## 🚀 LAB!

+Catch up in `quotes-begin`.

+- Create a routes folder.
+- Within that routes folder, create a file `quote-routes.js`.
+- Write the routes for the quotes.
+- In `server.js`, require the new route file.
+- Tell the app to use the `quotes` endpoint and pass all actions relating to that endpoint to our new route.

-### Final step: serving an index page
+# Final step: serving an index page

 Instead of just sending back json data, or "Hello World", it would be kind of nice if our app sent back an actual index page.
 Here's how we can set that up: